vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 Now that you're up and running, start poking around and modifying things.

 1. Access the server via the command line with `vagrant ssh` from your `Vagrant-LinuxDesktop` directory.
 You can do almost anything you would do with a standard Ubuntu installation.
 	* **Note:** Unfortunately, an SSH client is generally not distributed with Windows, by default.
 A terminal-emulator program such as [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) will provide access immediately.
+For detailed instructions on connecting with PuTTY, consult the [Vagrant-LinuxDesktop wiki](https://github.com/vDevices/Vagrant-LinuxDesktop/wiki/Connect-to-Your-Vagrant-Virtual-Machine-with-PuTTY).
 1. Destroy the box and start from scratch with `vagrant destroy`
-	* As explained before, the initial 280MB box file will be cached on your machine. the next `vagrant up` command will initiate the complete provisioning process again.
+	* As explained before, the initial Ubuntu box file will be cached on your machine. the next `vagrant up` command will initiate the complete provisioning process again.
 1. Power off the box with `vagrant halt` and turn it back on with `vagrant up`.
 1. Suspend the box's state in memory with `vagrant suspend` and bring it right back with `vagrant resume`.
 1. Reapply provisioning to a running box with `vagrant provision`.